Engineering GSI Teaching Orientation

 Q: How do I access the Canvas course?

-A: The Canvas course is not yet available.
-If you do not get an invite to the Canvas course by January 6, 2021, please email email@example.com.
+A: In order to gain access to the Canvas course when it opens, please make sure your appointment is confirmed with your department.
+If you do not get an invite to the Canvas course by the start of the semester, please email email@example.com.

 Q: How can I receive accommodations?

 A: If you would benefit from accommodations, please let us know by emailing firstname.lastname@example.org.
 We will do our best to provide appropriate accommodations in order to facilitate full participation in the orientation.
 See the Michigan Services for Students with Disabilities website for more guidance.

 A: Before you begin, please make sure you have:

 - An internet connection capable of streaming video clips (for some, but not all, modules).

 - Writing materials: You may choose to write out your reflections in a journal or notebook, type them on a computer or mobile device, or record yourself speaking aloud.
 Whatever the method, we strongly encourage you to actually record your thoughts when doing the reflections and activities, as this will help you develop your thinking as you work through the modules at your own pace.
 You may find your notes especially helpful to reference as you plan for your upcoming course, discussion section, or lab.

 - The syllabus and any other information you have available to you about your GSI/IA role and responsibilities for your upcoming teaching appointment, as this will be a helpful reference to you as you work your way through the orientation.